MathieuCGit/ChordGrid_for_Obsidian/README.md

 ---

 Wow!
-Amazing !
-But I think now there are too many informations on each measure, can I make this a bit cleaner ?
+Amazing!
+But now there's too much information in each measure.
+Can I make this cleaner?
 Yes, use `show%`

 ````markdown
 ```chordgrid